xpollen8/jazzbutcher.com/PARTICIPATE.md

 ## And Then..?

-Once you are a member of this repo, the workflow usually looks like this:
+Once you are a member of this repo, an easy place place to start is by helping to capture material "elsewhere":

 - There's an "Issue" created, which describes the task